-The Vivo’s cylinder and spout are constructed from stainless steel, with the gears and pistons made from a durable metal.
-This time it’s all about the design – with an attractive red finish and a more elegant shape.
+The Hakka’s cylinder and spout are constructed from stainless steel, with the gears and pistons made from a durable metal.
+This time it’s all about the design — with an attractive orange finish and a more elegant shape.

-That doesn’t make it any less packed with features, with high-torque gears giving this stuffer an elite level of performance.
+That doesn’t make it any less packed with features, with high-torque gears giving this stuffer a high level of performance.